kulikov-mister/arequests/README.md

 ### Use import:
-Synchronously: - `from aurequests import urequests as requests`
+Synchronously: - `from arequests import urequests as requests`
 <br>**or**
 <br>Asynchronously: - `import arequests as requests`